Radvian/app_img/README.md

 ## File Descriptions

-There are only 4 files in this repository.
+There are only 4 files in this repository (except the README and requirements file).
 - The notebook is a jupyter notebook which can be run on Google Colab (with GPU for faster training).
 It contains step-by-step on how to create the image classifier.
 - The apple.jpg is just an image for our home page
 - 'model_inception_weights.h5' is the trained weights of our deep learning model's layers.
 This is used to load the model in our web app.